-This bill, as proposed to be amended by the H2098DE5 delete-everything amendment, would (1) authorize state agencies and local road authorities (such as cities and counties) to perform speed or red-light enforcement, or both, using traffic safety cameras in designated work zones and school zones; (2) establish a pilot program for speed safety camera implementation on trunk highway work zones; and (3) make a general fund appropriation for implementation, pilot program, and reporting costs.
+This bill (1) authorizes state agencies and local road authorities (such as cities and counties) to perform speed or red-light enforcement, or both, using traffic safety cameras in designated work zones and school zones; (2) establishes a pilot program for speed safety camera implementation on trunk highway work zones; and (3) makes a General Fund appropriation for implementation, pilot program, and reporting costs.
 The provisions are generally effective June 1, 2025.